For Students

 Q: If I am late in providing documentation, can I take tests over or redo work?

 A: Receiving accommodations is based on when you present your documentation to the Office of Academic Access.
 It is only after meeting with the coordinator to develop your Memo of Accommodations and presenting it to your course instructor for signature that you are allowed to receive accommodations.
 There are no retroactive accommodations.
-We believe that a student needs to be responsible and become an advocate for themselves with their professors as soon as the semester begins.
+A student is expected to advocate for themselves with their professors as soon as the semester begins.

 Q: What role does the academic access coordinator serve?